DEVOTIONALS

 “Hey guys, watch this!”

-Impulsiveness can be one of the greatest detriments to wise
+one of the greatest detriments to wise decisions.

-decisions.
-Quite often it is driven by sudden and uncontrolled
+Impulsive actions are driven by sudden and uncontrolled desires.

-desires.
-A thought enters our mind and we respond without
+A thought enters our mind, and we respond without considering

-marriage, etc., but we often fail to think about the repercussions when
+etc., but we can fail to think about the repercussions when we make

-we make bad decisions on things we consider less important.
-We may
+bad decisions on things we consider less important.
+For instance, we

-have a fast car and decide to ‘see what it will do’, and suddenly we are
+may have a fast car and decide to ‘see how it handles at high speed’

-We may decide to start drinking alcoholic beverages and we find
+We might decide to start drinking alcoholic beverages and we find

-out quickly that our body defenses will try to expel them from our
+out quickly that our body defenses try to expel it.
+Our mind might

 “What is good for me?”